 Knowing where children are during school hours is an extremely important aspect of safeguarding.
-Missing school can be an indicator of abuse and neglect and may also raise concerns about other safeguarding issues, including child sexual and child criminal exploitation, particularly county lines.
+Missing school can be an indicator of abuse, neglect or exploitation and may also raise concerns about other safeguarding issues, including child sexual and child criminal exploitation, particularly county lines.